 Research assignments have included an evaluation of comparably sized college towns and a compilation of the history of the Lewisburg Downtown Partnership.
 Due to the nature of the position, interns in the past have been fairly able to suggest their own projects to senior staff according to their interests and perceived needs of the program.
-Interns in this position work closely with Associate Dean of Students Dan Remley, General Counsel Wayne Bromfield and Lewisburg Mayor Judy Wagner, as well as many other key players in the town-gown relations arena.
+Interns in this position work closely with housing services, the gereral counsel and the Lewisburg mayor, as well as many other key players in the town-gown relations arena.
 Work in the Office of Housing Services is flexible to student schedules and highly rewarding.

 As an intern in the College of Arts & Sciences, research will be completed in support for a variety of Dean's Office initiatives.
 Useful and timely information will be provided related to a variety of different types of requests, including for example researching the name, rank, and institution of faculty from underrepresented groups in an effort to help search committees broaden their recruitment pools for tenure-track positions at Bucknell.
 Initiative will be taken by defining a new project that is of importance to the intern personally and to the Dean's Office related to the office's need to provide better support to those students who may need additional guidance in adjusting to Bucknell's academic expectations.